thehanimo/pr-title-checker/README.md

 ```
 You can pass in one of `prefixes` or `regexp` or even both based on your use case. `regexpFlags` and `ignoreLables` are optional fields.

+If `LABEL.name` is set to `""`, adding or removing labels will be skipped.
+The CI test will continue to pass/fail accordingly.

 If none of the checks pass, a label will be added to that pull request. \
 If at least one of them passes, the label will be removed.

 This action causes CI tests to fail by default.
-However, if you don't want CI tests failing just because of this action, simply set `alwaysPassCI` as true in the CHECKS field.
+However, if you do not want CI tests failing just because of this action, simply set `alwaysPassCI` as true in the CHECKS field. **An invalid config file will always cause the action to fail.**

 Also, adding label names to the optional `ignoreLabels` field will forfeit any checks for PRs with those labels.